 Perhaps an increased intake of refined carbs/sugars, via an increased insulin production, stresses the beta cells and make them more vulnerable to the autoimmune reaction that leads to type 1 diabetes.

 Something in the environment has caused a lot more people to get type 1 diabetes in the last few decades – coinciding with the epidemics of obesity and type 2 diabetes.
 It could be the same thing driving both epidemics.
-A sick environment with too much refined carbs in the food supply.
+A sick environment with – among other things – too much refined carbs and sugar in the food supply.